zwoefler/data-is-aweseome/tesla_wait_time_isualization/README.md

 # FAQ

+### Why are there some missing values?
+We use an automated process to count.
+We are not maniacs!
+Many things can go wrong:
+- Interrupted connection when downloading the data
+- Gaps in our automation that don't catch all data representations
+- We are NOT using live data.
+The timelag is about 2 days
+- Using the Waybackmachine for "historic" data.
+The Waybackmachine didn't capture the webpage on every day

 ### Why is not every single day represented?
 The data is downloaded from the WaybackMachine which doesn't save the pages for every single day.